aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction-sdk.md

 ### Step 4.1: Initializing the Clients

 In the first step, the example initializes both the REST and Faucet clients.
-The REST client interacts with the REST API, whereas the Faucet client is a devnet service for creating and funding accounts.
+The REST client interacts with the REST API, whereas the Faucet client interacts with the devnet Faucet service for creating and funding accounts.

 <Tabs>
   <TabItem value="python" label="Python">